gagolews/genieclust/.devel/sphinx/rapi/comparing_partitions.md

 ## Description

-Let `x` and `y` represent two partitions of a set of $n$ elements into, respectively, $K$ and $L$ nonempty and pairwise disjoint subsets.
-For instance, these can be two clusterings of a dataset with $n$ observations specified by two vectors of labels.
-The functions described in this section quantify the similarity between `x` and `y`.
-They can be used as external cluster validity measures, i.e., in the presence of reference (ground-truth) partitions (compare Gagolewski, 2022).
+The functions described in this section quantify the similarity between two label vectors `x` and `y` which represent two partitions of a set of $n$ elements into, respectively, $K$ and $L$ nonempty and pairwise disjoint subsets.

+For instance, `x` and `y` can be two clusterings of a dataset with $n$ observations specified by two vectors of labels.
+Hence, these functions can be used as external cluster validity measures, i.e., in the presence of reference (ground-truth) partitions (compare Gagolewski, 2022).

 ## Usage